Construction apprenticeships

 If you're over 19 and have completed the first year of your apprenticeship, you must be paid the minimum wage rate for your age.
 To check you're being paid enough, visit GOV.UK - National Minimum Wage rates.

-As an apprentice you'll be paid for your normal working hours, as well as for any training that's part of your scheme.
+As an apprentice, you'll be paid for your regular working hours and any training in your scheme.
 You're entitled to at least 20 days' paid holiday per year, plus bank holidays.

 You can find details of how and when to apply for apprenticeships on employers' websites.

 Alternatively, search for opportunities at GOV.UK - Find an apprenticeship.
-You'll need to select the 'construction, planning and the built environment' filter.
+Select the 'construction and the built environment' filter.

 Construction apprenticeships are also listed, along with more general information about the qualification and your career options, on the Construction Industry Training Board (CITB) website.

-Apprenticeships are typically advertised throughout the year as and when vacancies become available, but be aware that some employers set application windows for each year's intake.
+Apprenticeships are typically advertised throughout the year as and when vacancies become available, but some employers set application windows for each year's intake.

-For example, applications for the majority of Arup's apprenticeship programmes open in late October.
-Alternatively, you'd apply for one of Skanska's apprenticeship schemes from January to March.
+For example, applications for most of Arup's apprenticeship programmes open in late October.
+Alternatively, you can apply for one of Skanska's apprenticeship schemes from February.

-For apprenticeships in England, as a minimum you'll need to be 16 or over, eligible to work in England and not in full-time education.
-The application process typically consists of completing an online form and then attending an interview.
+The application process typically involves completing an online form and then attending an interview.
 Learn more about how to apply for an apprenticeship.

 Find out more